itsmecevi/Tableau-Public/README.md

 ## 5-Data Preparation

-## 6-The logic of charts in Tableau
+## 6-The Logic of Charts in Tableau

-## 7-The facebook of data visualization
+## 7-The Facebook of Data Visualization
 * -> [Facebook of Tableau Public](https://public.tableau.com/en-us/s/)